craftcms/docs/docs/commerce/1.x/docs/updating.md

 Here are some recommended permissions depending on that relationship:

 If they are the same user, use 744.
-If they're in the same group, then use 774.
+If they’re in the same group, then use 774.
 Otherwise, use 777.

 ## Manually Updating